 Enbridge sets out oil pipeline growth plan to cover Western Canada for a decade

-Enbridge Inc has outlined a pipeline expansion plan that it says can cover the expected oil production increase from Western Canada for the next decade.
-Guy Jarvis, company executive vice president of liquids pipelines, said that the replacement of its Line 3 pipeline - combined with upgrades and adjustments to other pipelines on its mainline system - should be able to meet industry needs through to about 2028.
+Enbridge Inc has outlined a pipeline expansion plan it says can cover the expected oil production increase from Western Canada for the next decade.
+The company's executive vice-president of liquids pipelines says the replacement and restoration of its Line 3 pipeline, combined with upgrades and adjustments to other pipelines on its mainline system, could add about 875,000 barrels a day of capacity.

 Add your comments below